Single-unit study

 CAB301 Algorithms and Complexity

-CAB302 Software Development
+CAB302 Agile Software Engineering

 CAB310 Interaction and Experience Design

 This is an advanced human-computer interaction unit focussed on the design and evaluation of emerging technologies for human use.
 Emerging technologies like robots, machine learning, and Internet of Things devices have the potential to disrupt how we work and live.
 Based on interaction design theories and methods, this unit focusses on how we design, prototype, and study how people experience such emerging technologies.
-Understanding how to design emerging technologies for human use will give students an edge in the market place for jobs as user experience professionals, IT developers, and interaction designers.
-The theories and methods introduced in this unit prepare students for a career in human-computer interaction research and development.
+Understanding how to design emerging technologies for human use will give you an edge in the market place for jobs as user experience professionals, IT developers, and interaction designers.
+The theories and methods introduced in this unit prepare you for a career in human-computer interaction research and development.
 This unit builds on design thinking skills from unit IFB103 and user experience research skills from unit CAB210 to design experiences with emerging technologies.

 CAB340 Cryptography